 (download my Excel file)

 Some people insist on a formula solution.
-I was curious if Dynamic Arrays would make a formula solution easier!
+Can Dynamic Arrays make a formula solution easier?

 (remember: dynamic arrays are a new feature.
 As of Jan 2020 most Excel users don’t have them)

 Requirement 1: Order Count By Food Item

 (a) COUNTA in row 1 counts food items.

 (b) TRANSPOSE function rearranges data as required.
 Cell K3 formula spills across and down.